SamarthKhandelwal-create/Glioblastoma-RGCN-v1/README.md

-# Glioblastoma ceRNA Network Analysis
+Glioblastoma ceRNA Network Analysis

 This project constructs and analyzes a heterogeneous Competitive Endogenous RNA (ceRNA) network for Glioblastoma Multiforme (GBM) using TCGA data.
-It integrates data from ENCORI, miRTarBase, and miRNet, creates a graph representation, and trains a Graph Neural Network (RGCN) to predict novel miRNA-target interactions.
+It integrates data from ENCORI, miRTarBase, and miRNet, creates a graph representation, and trains a Relational Graph Neural Network (RGCN) to predict novel miRNA-lncRNA interactions.

-## Project Structure
+ Project Structure

 - `src/`: Source code for the pipeline.
     - `preprocessing/`: Scripts for data fetching and feature engineering.